 What Happens If Your Administrative Review Is Successful?

-If your administrative review is successful, the original refusal decision is overturned and the Home Office will either grant your visa or remit your case for re-decision by a different caseworker.
-The £80 administrative review fee is automatically refunded to your original payment method within 4 to 6 weeks.
-If the case is remitted, visa issuance typically follows within 4 to 12 weeks depending on whether your application is in-country or overseas.
-You will receive a written notification confirming the AR outcome.
-Your Section 3C leave (if applicable) continues until the new decision is issued.
-No further application is needed — the original application is now being processed afresh.
+If the review succeeds, the refusal is overturned and the Home Office either grants the visa directly or remits the case to a different caseworker for re-decision.
+The £80 fee is refunded automatically within 4 to 6 weeks.
+Remitted cases are typically decided within 4 to 12 weeks depending on location.
+Section 3C leave, where held, continues until the new decision.
+No fresh application or fee is needed — the original application is processed afresh.

 The Two Outcomes of a Successful Administrative Review

-- Decision overturned and visa granted directly: The reviewing caseworker concludes the original decision was wrong and grants the visa without remitting for re-decision.
-Most common where the error was clear factual or arithmetic
+- Decision overturned and visa granted directly: The reviewer concludes the original decision was wrong and grants the visa without remittal — most common for clear factual or arithmetic errors

-- Decision overturned and remitted for re-decision: The reviewing caseworker concludes the original decision was wrong but that the case requires fresh assessment by a different original-stage caseworker.
-Most common where the error was more procedural or where additional consideration is needed
+- Decision overturned and remitted for re-decision: The reviewer concludes the decision was wrong but the case needs fresh assessment by a different caseworker — most common for procedural errors

-In either case, the £80 AR fee is refunded automatically.
-The visa grant (or remitted re-decision) will be issued on the basis of the original application fee — no further fee is payable.
-Where the original visa would now be granted retrospectively to a date that has passed, the Home Office will typically issue the visa with the same validity period as originally requested.
+In either case, the £80 AR fee is refunded automatically and no further fee is payable — the grant or re-decision proceeds on the original application.
+Where the requested validity period has partly passed, the Home Office will typically issue the visa with the validity period as originally requested.

 What Happens If Your Administrative Review Is Unsuccessful?

-If your administrative review is unsuccessful, the original refusal decision stands and the £80 fee is not refunded.
-You will receive a written notification explaining why the reviewing caseworker concluded the original decision was correct.
-Your remaining options are: reapply with a fresh application addressing the original refusal grounds (most common); judicial review at the Upper Tribunal challenging the AR decision itself (expensive, requires solicitor); or — if a Pre-Action Protocol stage is appropriate — issuing a Pre-Action Protocol letter requesting the Home Office reconsider.
-If you were inside the UK on Section 3C leave when you applied for AR, that leave ends with the unsuccessful AR decision — you must leave the UK or risk overstaying consequences unless a further remedy is in train.
+If the review fails, the refusal stands and the £80 fee is not refunded.
+The written notification explains why the reviewing caseworker upheld the decision.
+Remaining options: reapply addressing the refusal grounds (most common); judicial review at the Upper Tribunal within 3 months, preceded by a Pre-Action Protocol letter; or a free, discretionary reconsideration request.
+Section 3C leave held during an in-country AR ends with the unsuccessful outcome — leave the UK or secure a further remedy promptly.

 Recovery Options After Unsuccessful Administrative Review

 - Reapplication: Make a fresh application addressing the original refusal grounds.
 Most common path.
-Pay full application fee.
-Original refusal does not automatically disqualify a future application unless deception or 10-year ban is involved
+Pay the full application fee.
+A prior refusal does not disqualify a future application unless deception or a 10-year re-entry ban is involved

 - Judicial Review: Challenge the AR decision itself at the Upper Tribunal.
 The deadline is 3 months from the AR refusal date.
 Requires the Pre-Action Protocol letter first.
 Total costs typically £5,000+ with solicitor and barrister fees